 This course concerns the arts of medieval Europe from the fourth to the 10th centuries.
 The class learns about the major forms of architecture, sculpture, painting and the decorative arts of the Middle Ages.
 Style and iconography are considered within the cultural context of large societal movements, including monastic reform and pilgrimage.
 The secondary focus is on information literacy and how to develop and write a research paper.
 The class format consists of lecture, discussion, debate and presentations.
 This counts toward the Europe and the Americas and the 600-1800 time requirements for the major.
 Prerequisite: any 100-level ARHS course.

 What does "made in China" mean to you?
 Come discover the broad range of the arts of China from the Paleolithic period (4000 B.C.E.) to the present moment.
 The class learns about the rich traditions of ceramics, jade, bronzes, lacquer, painting, calligraphy, sculpture, textiles and the built environment within their cultural context.
 We consider how the visual and material arts expressed ideas about politics, class, gender and religion across Chinese history, while also asking, "What makes an artwork 'Chinese?'"
 This counts toward the 200-level intermediate course requirements and the Asia place requirement for the major.
-Students who have completed coursework related to Chinese studies are encouraged to contact the instructor for permission.
 Prerequisite: any 100-level ARHS course.
+Permission of instructor required.